The Tokyo Forgeries Blog

 One of the first lessons learned as a new street photographer is to work the scene.
 That is, to move around the scene you are shooting for the best image to capture.
 I learned this lesson very early as I only had access to a single lens, a 50mm.
 I would love to claim artistic instinct, but in truth, I had no other choice.

-The Joy of Sharing Street Photography.
+The Joy of Sharing Our Street Photography.

 Most of my day as a street photographer is spent scouting new locations rather than shooting them.
 I do this not by choice but through instinct.
 I spend just enough time exploring an area’s potential, capturing something I am happy with, and moving on.
 I have many favourite spots in Tokyo.
 I revisit them often but never consider any particular place to be mine.
 If anything, they belong to the city, and I have only carefully observed their potential.